-With our new, larger clinic in the Lakewood community in Durham, more and more familias are seeking our services.
+With our new, larger clinic in the Lakewood community in Durham, last year we served 17% more people than the year before.

 Improved function in social and family roles